sjoerdsch/GDSN-Create-CIS/README.md

    In the created directory there a one or more batches with CIS messages

 4. Upload the xml files via FTP or AS2 to your GDSN data pool

+5. Messages will be processed by the datapool